Erasmus

 erasmus

-Université Savoie Mont Blanc holds the Erasmus+ Charter for higher education.
+The University of Savoie Mont Blanc holds the Erasmus+ Charter for Higher Education.

-Erasmus+ promotes the European and international mobility of students and staff through mobility programs designed to enhance their skills and employability.
+Erasmus+ promotes European and international mobility for students and staff through the implementation of mobility programs, aimed at strengthening their skills and increasing their employability.

-The Blended Intensive Programme (BIP) is a program that combines :
+The Blended Intensive Program (BIP) is a program that combines:

-• online learning activities (between transnational and transdisciplinary teams of students)
+• online educational activities (between transnational and transdisciplinary teams of students)

-A BIP can be organized around challenges, and offers added value compared with existing conventional programs.
+A BIP can be organized around challenges and offers added value compared to existing traditional programs.

-• Develop/reinforce your knowledge of the academics theme,
+• Develop/reinforce knowledge in the subject area of the proposed training course,

-• Acquire skills and know-how by working in multicultural teams and experiencing international mobility.
+• Acquire skills and expertise by working in multicultural teams and experiencing mobility abroad.

 • Improve their language skills, particularly in Romance languages and English.